Chadwick Boseman is posthumously nominated for an Oscar

 The nomination for best actor was widely expected but still historic.
 Boseman is the first Black performer ever nominated posthumously for an Oscar.
 He was nominated alongside Steven Yeun (“Minari”), Riz Ahmed (“Sound of Metal”), Anthony Hopkins (“The Father”) and Gary Oldman (“Mank”).

-Only seven actors have previously been nominated after their death: Jeanne Eagels, James Dean, Spencer Tracy, Peter Finch, Ralph Richardson, Massimo Troisi and Heath Ledger.
+Only six actors have previously been nominated after their death: James Dean, Spencer Tracy, Peter Finch, Ralph Richardson, Massimo Troisi and Heath Ledger.
 Two ultimately won: Finch for his performance in 1976’s “Network” and Ledger for 2008’s “The Dark Knight.”

+Jeanne Eagels is also often cited as a posthumous nominee at the second Academy Awards for her performance in the 1929 film “The Letter.”

 Many predict Boseman will also win for a performance that’s been called the best of his life.
 Last month, he also won the Golden Globe for best actor in a drama.
 Boseman’s widow, Taylor Simone Ledward, accepted the award on his behalf.